 Mandatory Compliance For Nidhi Company

-A Nidhi Company is registered as a public limited company but it shall have minimum Five Lakh paid-up equity share capital and within one year of registration the company has to maintain its Net Owned Fund of rupees ten lakh or more.
+A Nidhi Company is registered as a public limited company but it shall have minimum Five Lakh paid-up equity share capital and within one year from registration of the company has to maintain its Net Owned Fund of rupees ten lakh or more.
 And within one year from registration, the ratio of Net Owned fund to deposit will not be more than 1:20.

 NET OWNED FUND means the aggregate of paid-up share capital and free reserve and reduced by accumulated loss and intangible assets appear in the last audited balance sheet.
 Here paid-up capital does not include preference share capital as the company is restricted to issue such shares.

 A Nidhi Company cannot issue preference shares to increase its capital neither at the time of registration nor after registration.
-At the time of registration, only seven members are required but within one year from registration the company has to make 200 or more members, it means the company shall have a minimum 200 members within one year from the registration the unencumbered term deposit shall not be less than 10% of outstanding deposits (as specified under rule 14).
+At the time of registration, only seven members are required but within one year from registration of the company has to make 200 or more members, it means the company shall have a minimum 200 members within one year from the registration the unencumbered term deposit shall not be less than 10% of outstanding deposits (as specified under rule 14).

 Every company has to do its compliances regularly to avoid penalties; there are different compliance which a company has to follow as per its identity and category.
 The government has made different types of compliances for a different type of company and in Nidhi Company the compliance is quite different from the normal company because Nidhi Company has to follow Nidhi Rules, 2014 as well as Companies Act, 2013.